RagnarB83/ash-documentation/docs/Psi4-interface.rst

 **Parallelization**

 The Psi4 parallelization is thread-based.
-The nprocs keyword provided to the Psi4-interface is used to specify the number of threads available to Psi4 when the job is run (command-line argument for Psithon and environment variable for library).
+The numcores keyword provided to the Psi4-interface is used to specify the number of threads available to Psi4 when the job is run (command-line argument for Psithon and environment variable for library).